England and Northern Ireland Stamp Duty Rates for buy-to-let properties

 Over time, you can increase the rental income on this buy to let well over what the expected yield would be for a £40,000 property, even though you paid no SDLT.

-SDLT refunds happen when you buy a second home but it changes back to being classified as a first home or you become exempt from stamp duty.
+You can.
+And a SDLT refund happens when you buy a second home but it changes back to being classified as a first home, or you become exempt from stamp duty.
 There are a few reasons for this including:

 - If you or an agent acting on your behalf sold your previous home which was charged at the higher rate of SDLT by accident

 - If you couldn’t sell your previous home for reasons outside of your control within the last three years and you bought it after the 1st of January 2017

 If you think you are eligible for this repayment, you can sign in to the government website and apply online here.

 Buy-to-let mortgages are mortgages approved based on the rental income from renters in a property rather than the personal income of a landlord.